Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^3]: Here's an [overview of PE](https://en.wikipedia.org/wiki/Progressive_enhancement) and [my favorite write-up on the subject](https://web.archive.org/web/20220316060312/https://whalecoiner.com/articles/progressive-enhancement).

 [^4]: Each of these flows can be visually displayed using a breadcrumbs list; doing so can meet the WCAG [Success Criterion 2.4.8: Location](https://w3c.github.io/wcag/understanding/location.html).
 I opted to meet the criterion a different way.
 Since all my pages are linked by my site's global navigation or my "posts" page (also in the global navigation), I just used `aria-current` and made the currently-relevant entry in my global navigation a `<strong>` element.
+However, I later introduced breadcrumbs anyway because I don't think a simple `<strong>` element conveys this information clearly enough.

 [^5]: One example is a utility class for the `image-rendering` property.
 I use it on images that look better with `pixelated` rendering.
 This is a property of the image contents, not the image semantics or placement; a class makes sense.